 The time series of the global mean and standard deviation (SD) of the wind speed from Sentinel-3 over a 7-day time window moving by 1 day at a time are shown in the upper and lower panels, respectively, of Figure 6.
 The corresponding time series of the model are also shown for comparison.
 It is clear that since early December 2016 Sentinel-3 mean wind speed is very close to that of the model.
 However, the standard deviation of the altimeter measurements is slightly lower than that of the model since early February 2017 after a period of two months with almost equal standard deviation values.
-There is a hint that the model seems to be responsible for this.
-This will be investigated and monitored during the coming few cycles.
+This could not be correlated to any of the processing or model changes (see Section 2).
+During the last two weeks of the previous cycle and the whole of this cycle, the global standard deviations of the altimeter and the model winds are almost equal with a tendency for the model values to be lower than those of SRAL.
+This will be kept under monitoring and investigation during the coming few cycles.